Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-The informed clues are specific to historical events (e.g., shaping civilizations, pivotal transitions) without directly mentioning the answer.
-They provide distinct angles by highlighting impact and change.
+The informed clues are fairly specific to historical events, mentioning collective memory, shaping future generations, and scholarly analysis.
+They avoid using the term 'historical event' directly.
+A slightly more distinct angle could be explored.

 ✅ Strengths:
 - Generally specific and relate to correct answer